Ankia-Fuls/fem-news-homepage/README.md

 ### Continued development

-I would like to learn more about creating accessibile websites and features such as these.
+I would like to learn more about creating accessible websites and features such as these.
 I want to learn more about the proper use of inert.

 ### Useful resources